WATER SOFTENER SOLUTIONS

 THE AFFECTS OF IRON, MANGANESE & HARD WATER

-Hard water affects include corrosion and scaling inside pipes, major staining throughout the home’s showers, bathtubs, and sinks and destruction of hot water heaters way ahead of their useful life (scale build-up inside hot water heaters can insulate the temperature sensor inside the tank causing them to work much harder to bring the temperature up to the set level).
+Hard water affects include corrosion and scaling inside pipes, major staining throughout the home’s showers, bathtubs, and sinks and destruction of hot water heaters way ahead of their useful life.
+Scale build-up inside hot water heaters can insulate the temperature sensor inside the tank causing them to work much harder to bring the temperature up to the set level.
 Iron and manganese in water can create rusty or black/brown staining and corrosion in the home as well.
-For more see hard water epa.
+For more on hard water, see hard water usgs.

 WHAT WILL A WATER SOFTENER REMOVE?

 A water softener is effective in removing dissolved forms of iron & manganese and hard water minerals.
 To remove particulate iron or manganese, a cartridge filter with proper micron rating will be effective.
-Depending on the specific situation, this could require a series of filters with different size micron ratings to handle heavier levels in the water.
 Selecting the right micron rating and style can be determined by a water treatment professional based on water test results and other symptoms.
 For more on Iron and Manganese, see articles in Water Technology Magazine at the following link: publications.